Life Insurance Policies Can Support Us After Your Lifetime

 - Make an appointment with your attorney or other professional advisors to discuss how a gift of life insurance might fit into your plans.

-- Please contact our President and CEO Gordy Heminger at 317-843-1911 or email@example.com to discuss your particular situation and to ask any questions you may have about supporting us with a gift of life insurance.
+- Please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org to discuss your particular situation and to ask any questions you may have about supporting us with a gift of life insurance.
 We're here to help.